Structure

 <Step title="Render">

-Deterministic scripts fill tables, place preview instances, and add native Figma measurements.
+Deterministic scripts fill tables, place preview instances, and add native Figma measurements, locating each target by `render-meta` layer id with a name-match + live bbox fallback on the rendered instance.

 </Step>